MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 ---
 lab:
   title: Learning Path 2 - Lab 2 - Exercise 3 - Manage a Microsoft 365 Apps for enterprise installation
-  description: 'You have taken on the persona of Holly Dickson, Adatum''s new Microsoft 365 Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
-In this exercise, you will perform the tasks necessary to manage a user-driven Microsoft 365 Apps for enterprise installation.
-Performing a user-driven Microsoft 365 Apps for enterprise installation is a two-step process:'
+  description: In this exercise, you will perform the tasks necessary to manage a user-driven Microsoft 365 Apps for enterprise installation.
+You will verify how licensing affects installation eligibility, confirm the global Office download setting, and install the Microsoft 365 Apps for enterprise suite on a client machine.
-  duration: 136 minutes
+  duration: 35 minutes
   level: 200
   islab: true
   primarytopics: